-A smartphone’s background or wallpaper plays a substantial part in the device’s personalization.
+The background or wallpaper on your phone’s home screen or lock screen plays a substantial part in the device’s personalization.
 For those who like having a theme, a curated library of wallpapers is essential.
 This article lists ten background applications which you should check out.
 If you want something more than just an aesthetic change, we also have an article that lists some of the best Android applications you should use to increase or improve your device’s usability.
 The list includes recommended apps for podcasts, device automation, and productivity, to name a few.

 Before you begin picking a wallpaper, you must understand its sizing and whether it will scale to your display.
 You can do this by reading its resolution, expressed with two numbers.
 For example, 1080 x 2400 is the resolution of a 1080p display used on the OnePlus 9R.
 The first number indicates the width, while the second refers to height.

 If you’re looking for a smartphone wallpaper, you’ll want a higher second number and a lower first; this prevents your smartphone from zooming into an image and making it look grainy.
 If you use a tablet, pick a wallpaper based on what orientation you use your device in, a higher first number if landscape mode is your go-to, or a higher second value if it’s portrait.

 Let’s begin looking at app options on Android, so you can pick the best one according to your needs.

 Abstruct features collections made by Hampus Olsson, an artist known for the stock wallpapers used by OnePlus.
 As you may have inferred from the name of the app, a lot of the art found within it is abstract.
 The collection offers over 350 wallpapers and is updated by the creator when they release new artwork.